 The Company is required to store precious metals, including gold bars, in and around its operating mines prior to their transportation to a refinery.
 The value of precious metals makes them an attractive target for theft.
 Although the Company uses its best efforts to ensure that valuable assets are safely guarded and stored, there can be no assurance that such assets will not be the target of thefts in the future.
 Any theft of precious metals in the future could have a material adverse effect on Goldgroup's business, financial condition and operations.
-The Company made specific changes to its controls and procedures in light of incidents of theft in 2007 and made capital expenditures aimed at significantly increasing security measures.
-To date, the Company has not had any repeat instances other than one minor instance in 2010.

-Goldgroup may be adversely affected by competition for water and by water shortages
+Goldgroup may be adversely affected by competition for water and by water shortages could adversely affect Goldgroup.
+There can be no guarantee that Goldgroup will be successful in obtaining sufficient water rights.

 Goldgroup's future operations require water, and its projects are located in regions where water is scarce.
 While Goldgroup believes it holds or will obtain sufficient water rights to support its future operations, future developments could limit the amount of water available to Goldgroup.
-New water development projects, or climatic conditions such as extended drought, could adversely affect Goldgroup.
-There can be no guarantee that Goldgroup will be successful in obtaining sufficient water rights.
+New water development projects, or climatic conditions such as extended drought,